This is our review on the 7 Best Guitar Strings For Metal.

 They have a distinctive tone, which is warm yet precise enough to get the accurate sound of your instrument.

-The Dunlop Heavy Core gives you exactly what you expect.
+Dunlop strings gives you exactly what you expect.
 They’re best suited to heavy rock or blues playing styles that require the thickest of sounds from your instrument while remaining in tune at all times due to its crazy capacity to stay in tune so well.

 The Industry standard D’Addario XL Nickle Wound strings are still my favorite as far as being able to play almost any genre.